 - Flag operators

-- Mark Layer / Rescue boat – Club ribs (the operator must be a Club Member)
+- Mark Layer / Support boat – Club ribs (the operator must be a Club Member)

-Australian Sailing also publishes updates and recommendations for Race Officials, view updates and other usefull information here:
+Australian Sailing also publishes updates and recommendations for Race Officials, view updates and other useful information here:

 - Race Signals Guide